Libera-Chat/libera-chat.github.io/policies.md

 about other content.

-Please note that groups wanting to use our network for other subjects (e.g. financial, political, or dating chats) should use a network that is better suited for that kind of content.
+Please note that groups wanting to use our network for other subjects (e.g. political or dating chats) should use a network that is better suited for that kind of content.
+In particular, topics which can put users at risk of misinformation (e.g. financial, medical, or legal) are better suited elsewhere.
 If you are unsure and wish to avoid a future inconvenience, we invite you to check with us first.

 ## Community rules and recommendations